 Retirement plans are great because they generally allow you to defer paying taxes on your contributions and income gains for decades.
 Alas, eventually, Uncle Sam is going to demand his share of that cash.

 Previously, taxpayers were obligated to take required minimum distributions — also known as RMDs — from most types of retirement accounts beginning the year they turn 70½.
-But recently passed federal legislation bumped up that age to 72.
+But the Secure Act of 2019 bumped up that age to 72.

-The consequences of missing an RMD still apply, though.
+The consequences of failing to make these mandatory withdrawals still apply, though.
 Fail to take your RMDs starting the year you turn 72, and you face harsh penalties, says the IRS:

 “If you do not take any distributions, or if the distributions are not large enough, you may have to pay a 50% excise tax on the amount not distributed as required.”

 It’s important to note that the RMD rules do not apply to Roth IRAs.
-You can leave money in your Roth IRA indefinitely — although a new rule means your heirs have to be careful if they inherit your Roth IRA.
-For more, check out “Big Changes Coming to Retirement Accounts Under New Law.”
+You can leave money in your Roth IRA indefinitely — although another provision of the Secure Act means your heirs have to be careful if they inherit your Roth IRA.
+For more, check out “Why Roth Retirement Accounts Are Now Even Better.”

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.